mantidproject/mantid/docs/source/release/v3.12.0/diffraction.rst

 - :ref:`FindPeaksMD <algm-FindPeaksMD>` now has an option to calculate the Goniometer rotation (around y-axis only) for a constant wavelength source.

-- PeaksWorkspace now has a column for the unique peak number so peaks can be found after sorting or filtering.

-- :ref:`StatisticsOfPeaksWorkspace <algm-StatisticsOfPeaksWorkspace>` now uses a weighted Z score for determining which peaks are outliers and has a new output workspace for plotting intensities of equivalent peaks.

 - :ref:`StatisticsOfPeaksWorkspace <algm-StatisticsOfPeaksWorkspace>` now can accept long or short names for the point group and reflection condition.

 - New algorithm :ref:`LoadWAND <algm-LoadWAND>` that will load event data for WAND² integrating out the events and correctly setting the units.

 Total Scattering
 ----------------